PadmarajBhat/DataAnalyst-1/Introduction to Python/README.md

 * mongo datetime is always utc
    * saving datetime.datetime.now() from python will mislead the user
       * datetime.datetime.utcnow() for clarity
+   * use codecoption to read the datetime in the application specific timezone
 * to count number of docs in mongo
    * https://docs.mongodb.com/manual/reference/method/db.collection.countDocuments/